 Soaking hours are from 5 am to midnight and are usually cleaned weekly.
 No food or glass containers are permitted near the water.

 Since the hot springs are just off the highway, the closest hotels are in El Centro and Calexico.
-Camping at the springs is also permitted, but remember that September 15 – April 15 is fee season for long-term stays.
-Permits can be acquired online or at a BLM office in Yuma or El Centro.
+Camping across from the springs is also permitted, but remember that September 15 – April 15 is fee season for long-term stays.
+Permits for camping can be acquired online or at a BLM office in Yuma or El Centro.
 During the non-fee season, visitors are welcome to stay up to 14 days in 28 days.